ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms-part-2.md

 ### Truncations

 First, let's talk about truncations.
-When dealing with Large Objects (LOBs), if DMS finds a LOB that is bigger than the size specified by the limited lob mode setting, and the table does not have a special `table-setting` for lobs in the table mapping, then you may see an error like this:
+When dealing with Large Objects (LOBs), if DMS finds a LOB that is bigger than the size specified by the limited LOB mode setting, and the table does not have a special `table-setting` for LOBs in the table mapping, then you may see an error like this:
 ```bash
 2023-05-24T13:52:50 [SOURCE_CAPTURE  ]W:  Value of column 'column_name_001' in table 'schema.table_name_001' was truncated to 131072 bytes, actual length: 143687 bytes  (postgres_pglogical.c:2550)
 ```
-As you can see, our limited lob size was set to 132kb and we encountered a value for a column that was more than that.
+As you can see, our limited LOB size was set to 132kb and we encountered a value for a column that was more than that.
 Because of this, the data aws truncated.
 If it is okay for a few truncations to occur on this table, then we can safely ignore it.
 The issue is when we are seeing lots of truncations.
-In that case, take note of the "actual length" and readjust the max lob size for your next attempt.
+In that case, take note of the "actual length" and readjust the max LOB size for your next attempt.

 Most truncations that you see in cloudwatch will have a matching row in the `awsdms_apply_exceptions` table on the target.
 This is a great place to go for additional information regarding truncations.
 For example, if a JSON column is truncated, it could result in an apply exception "malformed JSON" - meaning the row that the truncated column came from had some JSON that got cut off.